FREQUENTLY ASKED QUESTION #1

 Can Dogs Drink Tea?

-Now and again, we love to treat our pets to scraps under the table.
-Whether it’s the ends from smoked meats or overhyped sides, the occasional leftover rarely does any harm to our furry friends.
-In small quantities.
-Tea is also safe for the family pet.
+Now and again, we love to treat our pets to human food to see their reaction.
+Whether it’s the ends from well-seasoned meats or steamed veggies, the occasional leftover rarely does any harm to our furry friends.
+In small quantities Tea is also safe for man’s best friend.
 Just be sure not to serve it hot.
 The Caffeine in Tea could pose a risk to dogs if they drink too much.
 This is because caffeine elevates the heart rate, as well as having the potential to be toxic.
 Of course, when in doubt, it’s always best to consult a vet or another professional before giving your pets Tea of any variety.